Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Case-Management.md

 ![](img/Test_Case_Management_167.png)

-Otherwise, you can search for the requirements by choosing a parent package from the dropdown and/or entering a partial name match:
+Otherwise, you can search for the requirements by choosing a parent requirement from the dropdown and/or entering a partial name match:

 ![](img/Test_Case_Management_168.png)